M-Files/Developer-Portal/Samples-And-Libraries/Samples/User-Interface-Extensibility-Framework/AssignToMe/index.md

 The code below uses the API in the standard synchronous manner.
 The next section - <a href="{{ site.baseurl }}/Samples-And-Libraries/Samples/User-Interface-Extensibility-Framework/AssignToMe/#enabling-compatibility-with-m-files-web-access">enabling compatibility with M-Files Web</a> - will alter it to use an asynchronous approach.
 {:.note}

-We have to execute `CreateNewObject` and `CheckIn` separately (rather than calling `CreateNewObjectEx`, which will check it in for us) as <a href="https://www.m-files.com/UI_Extensibility_Framework/index.html#ApiSupportInMFilesWeb.html">only CreateNewObject is supported in M-Files Web Access</a>.
+We have to execute `CreateNewObject` and `CheckIn` separately (rather than calling `CreateNewObjectEx`, which will check it in for us) as <a href="https://www.m-files.com/UI_Extensibility_Framework/index.html#ApiSupportInMFilesWeb.html">only CreateNewObject is supported in M-Files Classic Web</a>.
 {:.note}

 We will use enumeration values by name, where possible, to avoid [magic numbers](https://en.wikipedia.org/wiki/Magic_number_(programming)#Unnamed_numerical_constants).
-Unfortunately some values are not available within M-Files Web Access, and are referred to by number for compatibility.
+Unfortunately some values are not available within M-Files Classic Web, and are referred to by number for compatibility.
 {:.note.warning}

 ```javascript